-The minimum safeguards shall be procedures implemented by a company that is carrying out an economic activity to ensure the alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of activities not in explicit scope of the EU Taxonomy.
-Therefore, adopting a prudent approach, we are considering the activities of all of our e-commerce fulfillment centers as non-eligible.
-However, we note that there is little guidance from the EU on the interpretation of what is included in a specific activity, and there are still many 'open points'.
-This analysis has been made based on our best interpretation efforts.
+The minimum safeguards shall be procedures implemented by a company that is carrying out an economic activity to ensure the alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

-4 The criteria for the other four environmental objectives are expected to be officially approved at the end of 2022.
+The criteria for the other four environmental objectives are expected to be officially approved at the end of 2022.

-5 The EU Taxonomy includes a reference to NACE codes (Revision 2) on each activity.
+The EU Taxonomy includes a reference to NACE codes (Revision 2) on each activity.
 However, such references are only indicative and does not prevail over the specific definition provided in the text of the Climate Delegated Act.